 Respiratory therapists are cardiopulmonary specialists who provide care to patients of all ages who have disorders such as asthma, emphysema and trauma.
 Therapists work in home care, intensive care units, emergency departments, diagnostic laboratories, community hospitals and clinics.
-They perform cardiopulmonary diagnostic tests, administer airway medications and medical gases, assure lung inflation and airway hygiene, monitor cardiopulmonary status, perform CPR, and apply ventilatory life-support technology.
+They perform cardiopulmonary diagnostic tests, administer airway medications, assure airway hygiene, monitor cardiopulmonary status and apply ventilatory life-support technology.

-As pre-major students, students in the School of Health and Rehabilitation Sciences (SHRS) generally focus on completing General Education courses, prerequisites for admission into specific majors and any pre-professional phase courses for their major of choice.
-Commonly, a strong base in math and science—particularly biology and chemistry—is recommended; however, specific curriculum requirements vary from major to major.
+Pre-major students generally focus on completing General Education courses and prerequisites for admission into specific majors.
+Commonly, a strong base in math and science — particularly biology and chemistry — is recommended; however, specific curriculum requirements vary from major to major.

 Students in the health and rehabilitation sciences are encouraged to contact the Office of International Affairs to find study abroad experiences related to health care that can strengthen their applications to majors and graduate study programs.

-Many programs offered by the School of Health and Rehabilitation Sciences encourage internship and/or clinical experiences.
-Specific requirements for these experiences varies by program.
-Clinical placement programs provide extensive supervised practice in facilities both on and off campus.
+Many majors offered by the School of Health and Rehabilitation Sciences require internship or clinical experiences.
+Specific requirements for these experiences vary by major.
+Clinical experiences provide extensive supervised practice in facilities both on and off-campus.

 Learn more about the Honors and Scholars Programs at honors-scholars.osu.edu.

-Students considering a major in the School of Health and Rehabilitation Sciences (SHRS) can live in the Future Health Professionals Learning Community or join the School of Health and Rehabilitation Sciences Student Council.
-Students may also be nominated by their faculty to participate in the SHRS Student Ambassadors program.
+Students considering a major in the School of Health and Rehabilitation Sciences can live in the Future Health Professionals Learning Community.
+Students may also apply to participate in the School of Health and Rehabilitation Sciences Ambassadors program.

 Additional co-curricular opportunities may be available in more specific areas, depending on the student's chosen major.
-These may include field trips, clubs, professional organizations, and access to special facilities and laboratories.
+These may include field experiences, clubs, professional organizations and access to special facilities and laboratories.

-Employment in health care and social assistance is projected to be the highest of all industries in the United States, and there is an expected increase of 22 percent through 2018.
+Employment in health care and social assistance is projected to be the highest of all industries in the United States.
+Health care employment is projected to grow 19% from now until 2024, according to the U.S. Department of Labor.
+The sector will add more jobs than any other occupational category due to the aging population and increasing numbers of those with health insurance.
+That’s good news for Health and Rehabilitation Sciences graduates, who leave Ohio State with a solid education and plenty of practical experience in their chosen field.
 A college education in a health profession can lead to a career in a clinical setting, research, teaching, business, management and other options.
-It is also excellent preparation for graduate and/or professional school.
+It is also excellent preparation for graduate or professional school.

 The School of Health and Rehabilitation Sciences is accredited by the North Central Association of Colleges and Schools.